nachocaru/xaprb.com/content/blog/2006-06-16-how-to-avoid-unique-index-violations-on-updates-in-mysql.md

    set i = case when i = 1 then 2 else 1 end
    where i in (1,2);</pre>

-I&#8217;ll write another post on swapping numbers in MySQL.
+I'll write another post on swapping numbers in MySQL.

 ### Beware a half-updated table